noahjames404/pulang-mina/README.md

  ## Issues
- If you're experiencing techinical difficulties with the extension such as:
+ If you're experiencing technical difficulties with the extension such as:
  - download button is not showing on target_form_id.
  - new issues does not generate default templates.